Many-species ecological fluctuations as a jump process from the brink of extinction: Derivations

 \subsection{Generalization for $\gamma \neq0$}

 We now consider the case $\gamma\neq0$ in the limit $\lambda\to0^{+}$.
-We propose a generalization of the previous argument connecting fluctuations, diversity and species turnover based on the many-body equations of motion.
+We generalize the previous argument connecting fluctuations, diversity and species turnover based on the many-body equations of motion and derive Eq. (\ref{eq:rel_gamma_main-1}).
 We assume that the previous scaling for the timescale of the correlation matrix holds, which we check numerically, see Fig. \ref{fig:correlation_gamma}.
 In other words, at any time $s=t/|\ln\lambda|$, the system is close to a fixed point, meaning that some species (a fraction $\phi_{{\rm top}}$ of them) are abundant and verify

 while the others are nearly extinct, \emph{i.e. }asymptotically

 Between $s$ and $s+\mathrm{d}s$ (where $\mathrm{d}s$ is an infinitesimal interval) we distinguish four types of populations: the ones that were extinct at $s$ but are present at $s+\mathrm{d}s$ (that we refer to as incoming species); the ones that are abundant at both $s$ and $s+ds$ (that we refer to as surviving species); the ones abundant at $s$ but rare at $s+\mathrm{d}s$ (that we refer to as extinct species); and finally the ones rare at both $s$ and $s+ds$ that do not play any role in the following argument.
 At time $s$, we have for the surviving species